-About Maren Schmidt
+About Maren Schmidt, M. Ed.

-With Maren's newsletters and workshops you'll find tools to use immediately to strengthen your relationships with children.
+With Maren's Kids Talk newsletters and workshops you'll find tools to use immediately to strengthen your relationships with children.

-In her Kids Talk Newsletters and Workshops you'll discover practical, put-it-into-action advice and insight about children.
+In her Kids Talk Newsletters and Workshops, Maren offers you practical, put-it-intoaction advice and insight about children.

-You'll learn time-tested techniques based on proven child development principles that you can start using right away!
+You'll discover time-tested techniques based on proven child development principles that you can start using right away!